- Sample ~50 rare,

 specialty beers with exceptional ingredients!
 A panel of beer

-will even award "best of show" ribbons.
+will conduct a morning blind judging session and award "best of show"

 few in the UK) include special ingredients and/or processes with the